-As a solo business owner, you have a seemingly endless list of responsibilities—from client meetings, marketing, and project management to tax filing and invoicing.
+As a small business owner, you have a seemingly endless list of responsibilities—from client meetings, marketing, and project management to tax filing and invoicing.
 Planning for the future is an important part of business management, but it’s a task that can often get pushed to the end of the list as an “I’ll just do it later” task.
+There’s no better time than now to jumpstart your business growth.

 1. Branch Out